baafik/mobile-cv-app/README.md

 - The app uses a consistent styling to enhance the user experience.# mobile-cv-app

 ## Link to Appetize
-- Appetize.io wa used to create a virtualised demonstration of the release version of the app https://appetize.io/app/o2l7vwjz2m3obuw6mgxy5w2jd4
+- Appetize.io was used to create a virtualised demonstration of the release version of the app https://appetize.io/app/o2l7vwjz2m3obuw6mgxy5w2jd4